HIGH5ATURN/DVA439-PROJECT/README.md

 This ensures efficient execution by leveraging hardware acceleration and optimizing resource utilization.
 A link to Qualcomm AI Hub is also provided: https://aihub.qualcomm.com/

+#### Converting to onnx format
+The script converter_to_onnx.py converts the pre-trained model to onnx format so that its easier to compile this model on Qualcomm ai hub.

 # Citations
 Please cite this paper in your publications if it is helpful for your tasks: